 Dr. Beach has also heard her fair share of misconceptions about how to address hair loss.
 One of the most common is the belief that shaving the head will make hair grow back faster.
 Another is that biotin, or vitamin B7, can help hair growth—misinformation that can actually be dangerous since the supplement has been linked to distorting tests for other conditions.

-As with any type of change to your health, if you’re concerned about hair loss, the best thing to do is speak with your doctor.
-As a starting point, here are the most common reasons that women experience hair loss, plus some treatments that can help:
+As a starting point, here are the most common reasons that women experience hair loss, plus some treatments that can help.
+However, as with any type of change to your health, if you’re concerned about hair loss, the best thing to do is speak with your doctor.

 Shock or changes to your body